 U-M DAS is currently comprised of seven faculty members, and intends to augment its instructional team for planned curricular growth.
 A career in the U-M DAS provides opportunities for educational scholarship and collaborative educational projects with other departments.
 U-M DAS houses seven newly remodeled dissection labs, extensive osteological and plastinated anatomical collections, and provides generous resources for a successful career at the University of Michigan.

 U-M DAS seeks to recruit and retain a diverse workforce as a reflection of our commitment to serve the diverse people of Michigan, to maintain the excellence of the University, and to offer our students richly varied disciplines, perspectives, and ways of knowing and learning.

 Teaching responsibilities include:

-- Medical Gross Anatomy for first-year medical students (student dissection-based)
+- Medical Gross Anatomy for first and second-year medical students (student dissection-based)

 - Gross Head and Neck Anatomy for first-year dental students (student dissection-based)

 - Advanced Anatomy (residency prep.
 Courses, bootcamps, etc.) for medical and dental students

 - Undergraduate and Graduate Human Gross Anatomy

 - A terminal degree in a relevant field (PhD, MD, DO, DDS, or DMD)